Group 14.png

 Problems

 • In the API, editing a subscription in place requires each price to have an effective start and end date.
 In the web app, creation and deletion of subscriptions have implied start and end dates, so currently, the user hasn’t had to think about setting dates per price.
+With an already bloated price configuration, this is one more thing they need to consider.

 A long list of prices in the current implementation